tarantool/doc/doc/tooling/luajit_sysprof.rst

 ========================

 The default profiling options for LuaJIT are not fine enough to get an understanding of performance.
-For example, performance only able to show host stack, so all the Lua calls are seen as single ``pcall()``.
+For example, ``perf`` is only able to show the host stack, so all the Lua calls are displayed as a single ``pcall()``.
 Oppositely, the ``jit.p`` module provided with LuaJIT is not able to give any information about the host stack.

 Starting from version :doc:`2.10.0 </release/2.10.0>`, Tarantool
-has a built‑in module called ``misc.syprof`` that implements a LuaJIT sampling profiler (which we will just call *the profiler* in this section).
+has a built‑in module called ``misc.sysprof`` that implements a LuaJIT sampling profiler (which we will just call *the profiler* in this section).
 The profiler is able to capture both guest and host stacks simultaneously, along with virtual machine states, so it can show the whole picture.

-The following profiling modes are available:
+Three profiling modes are available:

-*    **Default**: only virtual machine state counters.
+* **Default**: shows only virtual machine state counters.
 * **Leaf**: shows the last frame on the stack.
 * **Callchain**: performs a complete stack dump.

-The profiler comes with the default parser, which produces output in a `flamegraph.pl`-suitable format.
+The profiler comes with a default parser, which produces output in a ``flamegraph.pl``-suitable format.

 ..  contents::
     :local: